-This situation is particularly concerning because, according to the Centers for Disease Control and Prevention (CDC), excess weight can impact other health aspects, leading to high blood pressure, diabetes, coronary heart disease, and depression.
+This situation is particularly concerning because, according to the Centers for Disease Control and Prevention (CDC), excess weight can

 In light of this, a team of researchers from the Biomedicine Discovery Institute at Monash University in Melbourne, Australia, has recently conducted a study striving to gain a better understanding of the brain mechanisms that contribute to weight gain and loss.

 Lead researcher Prof. Tony Tiganis and first author Dr. Garron Dodd revealed the existence of a “switch” that tells the body what to do with the fat gained after food intake.
 If the switch is faulty, they say, then the body is likely to store more fat, thus becoming predisposed to obesity.